tatdig/RainforestAndroidMiner/README.md

-# Rainforest Miner for Android
+# TDCoin Miner for Android

 This is an Android miner with some minial changes to the UI that is built from BitZeny Miner for Android based on [cpuminer](https://github.com/bitzeny/cpuminer).
 Cpuminer is modifed to work as a library through JNI.